caocao0525/pgomv/README.md

-# Cell-wise Movement Analysis and Visualization for pgOMVs
+# Cell-wise Intracellular Movement Analysis and Visualization for pgOMVs

 A Python package for image processing, including Cartesian to Polar conversion, optical flow computation, and highlighting high-intensity spots in images.